AlbertoCentonze/cryptography-collection/README.md

 # Cryptography Project - CS107@EPFL 2020

-Various criptography and deciphering techinques implemented in java from scratch without the help of any external library
+Various encryption algorithms and deciphering techinques implemented in Java from scratch.

+Please before judgeing the quality of the code remember this was my first Java project!